Vishv04/KitchenQuest-App/README.md

    ```
 2. **.env setup:**

-### Database Configuration in backend directory

    The following environment variables are used to configure the database connection:
 ```bash
 DATABASE_HOST=127.0.0.1
 DATABASE_PORT=5432